 Forms of Monthly Lifetime Pension & Guarantee Periods

 When you elect a Monthly Lifetime Pension option, you will also need to make decisions about two other things – the form of the pension and the guarantee period.
 All forms of pension are paid for your lifetime and your spouse’s lifetime (if you have a spouse).
 The different forms of pension in the Plan determine how much pension is paid after your death to your spouse and/or your designated beneficiary.
 The normal calculation of pension benefits is based on a Single Life pension with a 10-year guarantee period.
 If you choose a pension option that is different from the normal calculation then the amount of your monthly pension payments will be adjusted depending on the form of pension you choose to reflect the cost of paying a pension for more than one lifetime or for shorter or longer guarantee periods.
-Also, each pension option has a choice of three guarantee periods (60, 120, or 180 monthly payments).
+Also, each pension option has a choice of guarantee periods.
 The guarantee period pertains to the payment of your pension benefits to a designated beneficiary in the event of your and your spouse’s deaths (if you have a spouse).
 Further information including helpful examples regarding pension forms and guarantee periods, please review the Retirement Options Information Sheet.

 Receiving Your Pension Payments